holzschu/bc/README.md

 ```
 The first will download the latest version of the `ios_system` framework and the associated header file, `ios_error.h`.
 The second will create the auxiliary source files  (in the `gen/` subdirectory)

-Then open `bc_ios.xcodeproj` and hit Build.
+Then open `bc_ios/bc_ios.xcodeproj` and hit Build.
 This will create the `bc_ios.framework`, which you can then link with your iOS applications.

 ### Optimization